sethforbes/IS841-Spring-2022/README.md

 This repo contains the materials for a course in unsupervised machine learning and text analytics with python.
 Students should plan to close this repo and pull the most recent changes before each class meeting.

-This class will use QTools for:
+This class will use Blackboard for:

 - Assignment submission and exams
 - Larger Annoucements